Teachers College, Columbia University: Founding and early history

-By October 1890, the school's trustees were looking for a new campus, as the University Place campus was considered too small.
-After discussion with Columbia University president Seth Low, the trustees settled on a site in Morningside Heights, near where Columbia's campus was being built.
+By October 1890, the school's trustees were seeking a new campus, as the University Place campus was considered too small.
+After discussions with Columbia University president Seth Low, the trustees selected a site in Morningside Heights, near where Columbia's campus was being constructed.
 In 1892, the name of the New York School for the Training of Teachers was again changed to Teachers College.
-The next year, Teachers College and Columbia University were affiliated with each other, and the trustees acquired land for the new college campus in Morningside Heights.
-The original buildings for the campus comprising Main Hall and Milbank Memorial Hall were designed by William Appleton Potter.
-Additional buildings subsequently added were designed by Edgar A. Josselyn and Howells & Stokes (Horace Mann School), Parish & Schroeder (Thompson Hall and Dodge Hall), Bruce Price and J. M. Darragh (Whittier Hall), Allen & Collens (Russell Hall and Dodge Hall Extension), J. Gordon Carr (president's house), and Hugh Stubbins (Building 528).
-The first structure in the original complex, Main Hall, was completed in late 1894; Milbank Memorial Hall, was finished three years later.
+The following year, Teachers College and Columbia University became affiliated, and the trustees acquired land for the new campus in Morningside Heights.
+The original campus buildings, including Main Hall and Milbank Memorial Hall, were designed by William Appleton Potter.
+Additional buildings were later designed by Edgar A. Josselyn and Howells & Stokes (Horace Mann School), Parish & Schroeder (Thompson Hall and Dodge Hall), Bruce Price and J. M. Darragh (Whittier Hall), Allen & Collens (Russell Hall and Dodge Hall Extension), J. Gordon Carr (president's house), and Hugh Stubbins (Building 528).
+The first structure in the original complex, Main Hall, was completed in late 1894; Milbank Memorial Hall was finished three years later.

-The curriculum combined a humanitarian concern to help others with a scientific approach to human development.
+The curriculum combined a humanitarian concern for helping others with a scientific approach to human development.
 The college was affiliated with Columbia University in 1898 as the university's Graduate School of Education.
 A new building for Horace Mann was erected in 1899, followed by the Frederick Ferris Thompson Memorial Hall in 1902–1904.
-Additionally, a four-wing dormitory building, called Whittier Hall, was built in 1900–1901.
-Enrollment increased quickly: the graduating class of 1911 contained 686 students, as opposed to the 26 students in the first graduating class.
+In addition, a four-wing dormitory building, Whittier Hall, was constructed in 1900–1901.
+Enrollment increased rapidly; the graduating class of 1911 included 686 students, compared with 26 students in the first graduating class.